IF110-gmonce/Practice-Repo/README.txt

 # Practice Repository for IF110

-Repository sample for some git commands
+Repository sample for git
+This is a new edit that will conflict with the other edit